 Rabbi Danny Nevins is dedicated to exploring the sacred realm of Torah and its intersection with contemporary ethics, culture, and technology.
 Ordained by the Jewish Theological Seminary, he also holds a MA in Jewish studies from JTS, and earned his bachelors in history from Harvard College.
 Jewish education is the centerpiece of his rabbinate, with a focus on training the head, heart and hands to engage with Jewish wisdom, create compassionate communities, and pursue justice.

-Prior to returning to JTS in 2007, Rabbi Nevins was the rabbi of Adat Shalom Synagogue in Farmington Hills, MI, serving as Associate and then Senior Rabbi of this major congregation.
+Rabbi Nevins began his rabbinic career at Adat Shalom Synagogue in Farmington Hills, MI, serving as Associate and then Senior Rabbi of this major congregation.
 There he served as a founding board member of the Frankel Jewish Academy, and also taught at Hillel Day School.
 He served as president of the Michigan Board of Rabbis and of the Farmington Area Interfaith Association.

 Rabbi Nevins is a member of The Rabbinical Assembly’s Committee on Jewish Law and Standards and also of its Executive Council and Joint Placement Commission.
 He writes responsa on topics of contemporary halakhah, essays, prayers, and Torah commentaries, many of which can be viewed on this web site.